 Most people don’t realise structure has gone until something feels wrong.
 Here are some of the things I hear from Masters and slaves when structure has faded:

-• “We don’t have time for rituals anymore” — disconnection and ambiguity sneak in
+• “We don’t have time for rituals anymore” — disconnection and ambiguity

 • “I don’t know what he expects” — roles blur, resentment builds